ntclick/GmGM/CONTRIBUTING.md

 # 🤝 Contributing to FHE GM Contract Interface

-Thank you for your interest in contributing to our FHE-powered smart contract interface!
+Thank you for your interest in contributing to our FHE-powered GM (Good Morning) smart contract interface!
 This document provides guidelines for contributing to the project.

 ## 📋 Table of Contents